ineffably/vibe-space-shooter/memory-bank/spec.md

 ## Assets

+Assets folder:
+/assets/spritesheet/sheet.xml
+/assets/spritesheet/sheet.png
+/assets/spritesheet/spritesheet_pixelExplosion.xml
+/assets/spritesheet/spritesheet_pixelExplosion.png
+/assets/spritesheet/spritesheet_sonicExplosion.xml
+/assets/spritesheet/spritesheet_sonicExplosion.png

 the assets exist in the assets folder and should be loaded using the PIXI asset loader.
 The spritesheet has the following textures that should be used as the visible game assets on screen.
-The spritesheet assets are assigned as follows...
+The textures from the sheet.xml assets are assigned as follows:

 | Purpose  | Texture |
 | ---- |:----:|